 The British Canoeing Awarding Body Coastal Navigation and Tidal Planning Training is designed for those paddlers carrying out coastal journeys including islands up to 2 nautical miles offshore in areas of tidal movement up to 2 knots and is a prerequisite for those seeking their British Canoeing Sea Kayak Leader Award.
 However, anyone wishing to undertake journeys on the sea using a kayak would find the technical and theoretical aspects not only useful, but essential for safe travel in the marine environment!
 This course is designed to complement the areas covered in the British Canoeing Sea Kayak Leader Training.

 Finding a Coastal Navigation and Tidal Planning Course

 To find a course in your area, contact your Delivery Centre by clicking the relevant logo at the bottom of this page

 To view the associated documents with this course, click here.

 It gives candidates the skills to be able to plan and navigate safely in advanced water environments through the use of practical planning.

-- To interpret sources of relevant information including maps, charts, coastal pilots, tide tables and tidal stream atlases
+To interpret sources of information including maps, charts, coastal pilots and tide tables

 By the end of the course, each candidate should have planned at least 2 open crossings that they can take home as references for further trip planning.